Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Universal secure multiplex network coding

 \subsection{Description of the proposed scheme and analysis with randomized coding}

-The purpose of this section is to provide a universal $(k_{T+1}/m - \delta_\rho)$-strongly secure network coding in a slightly modified sense of Definition \ref{def:univstrongsec}, where $\delta_\rho$ is a parameter measuring conditional non-uniformity to be defined in Eq.\ (\ref{eq:delta0}).
+The purpose of this section is to provide a universal $(\epsilon_I, (k_{T+1}/m - \delta_\rho))$-secure multiplex network coding in the sense of Definition \ref{def:univstrongsec}, where $\delta_\rho$ is a parameter measuring conditional non-uniformity to be defined in Eq.\ (\ref{eq:delta0}).
 The modified sense means that the zero mutual information in Eq.\ (\ref{eq:strongsecure}) is relaxed to the requirement that it can be made arbitrarily small.
 For this purpose, in this subsection, we treat the coding scheme with randomized coding.
-We assume that we have $T$ secret messages, which can be dependent or non-uniform, and that the $i$-th secret message is given as a random variable $S_i$ whose realization is a row vector in $\mathbf{F}_q^{k_i}$. {We shall provide upper bounds on the information leaked to Eve for all choices of values of $k_i$.} We shall also use a supplementary random message $S_{T+1}$ taking values in $\mathbf{F}_q^{k_{T+1}}$ when the randomness in the encoder is insufficient to make $S_i$ secret from Eve.
+We assume that we have $T$ secret messages, which can be dependent or non-uniform, and that the $i$-th secret message is given as a random variable $S_i$ whose realization is a row vector in $\mathbf{F}_q^{k_i}$.
+We shall provide upper bounds on the information leaked to Eve for all choices of values of $k_i$.
+We shall also use a supplementary random message $S_{T+1}$ taking values in $\mathbf{F}_q^{k_{T+1}}$ when the randomness in the encoder is insufficient to make $S_i$ secret from Eve.
 By $S$ we denote the entire collection $(S_1$, \ldots, $S_{T+1})$ of messages.
 We assume $mn= k_1 + \cdots+k_{T+1}$.

 Let $\mathcal{L}$ be the set of all bijective $\mathbf{F}_q$-linear maps from $\prod_{i=1}^{T+1} \mathbf{F}_q^{k_i}$ to itself, and $L$ the uniform random variable on $\mathcal{L}$ statistically independent of $S=(S_1$, \ldots, $S_{T+1})$, and arbitrary fix nonempty $\mathcal{I} \subseteq \{1$, \ldots, $T\}$.
 The source node store $LS^t$ into packets $P_1$, \ldots, $P_n$ defined in Section \ref{sec21} and send them via its $n$ outgoing links, where $t$ denotes the transpose of a vector.
-Our modified construction just attaches a bijective linear function to an existing network coding. {Note that attaching a random linear function was first proposed in \cite{cai02b} for the secure network coding.} This coding scheme is illustrated in Fig.\ \ref{fig1}.
+Our modified construction just adds a bijective linear precode to an existing network code. {Note that attaching a random linear function was first proposed in \cite{cai02b} for the secure network coding.} This coding scheme is illustrated in Fig.\ \ref{fig1}.

 The legitimate sender and all the legitimate receivers agree on the choice of $L$.
 The eavesdropper Eve may also know their choice of $L$.
 Choice of $L$ is part of protocol specification, the chosen $L$ is repeatedly used, and agreement on its choice among legitimate sender and receivers is not counted as consumption of the network bandwidth.
 A legitimate receiver can recover $S_1$, \ldots, $S_T$, $S_{T+1}$ by multiplying $L^{-1}$ to his/her received information.
 By the assumption on Eve, her information can be expressed as $BLS^t$ by using an $m\mu \times mn$ matrix $B$ over $\mathbf{F}_q$ as in \cite{silva09,silva08}.